 (‘Monster menus’ is a working title.
-I actually want to say something more like ‘encounter playbooks’, but these days in TTRPGs ‘playbook’ seems to mean a character description that centres around unique abilities and options, or even narrative mechanics, and is built into the system, more or less taking the place of DnD’s character class I think.)
+I actually want to say something more like ‘encounter playbooks’, but these days in TTRPGs ‘playbook’ seems to mean a character description or template that centres around unique abilities and options, or even narrative mechanics, and is built into the system, more or less taking the place of DnD’s character class I think.)

 Basically, when you’re preparing an encounter for your game, you come up with a number of different things that the antagonist/s can do in that encounter.
 With a simple heading that your eye can find, you sum up the tactic, then you add a few notes that give you helpful information like the relevant rules or rule numbers, some descriptive vocabulary, or circumstances under which the antagonist might pull this move.

 Here’s a simple example from the last two weeks’ School of Adventure games.
 The SoA uses Dungeons & Dragons 5e so the example includes numbers from that system, but the principle is applicable to a wide range of systems, and to scenes other than combat encounters.

 Following a couple of fights and some investigative conversations (detailed in my last post), the PCs set out to rid a small town’s fields of an infestation of Ankhegs (a DnD monster like a horse-sized spiky ant that tunnels through earth).
 They arrived at a deserted agricultural landscape pockmarked with the entrances to the creatures’ burrows.